Nara (city): Religion and temples

 With the establishment of the new capital, Asuka-dera, the temple of the Soga clan, was relocated within Nara.
 The Emperor Shōmu ordered the construction of Tōdai-ji Temple (largest wooden building in the world) and the world's largest bronze Buddha statue.
 The temples of Nara, known collectively as the Nanto Shichi Daiji, remained spiritually significant even beyond the move of the political capital to Heian-kyō in 794, thus giving Nara a synonym of Nanto (南都 "the southern capital").

-On December 2, 724 AD, in order to increase the visual "magnificence" of the city, an edict was ordered by the government for the noblemen and the wealthy to renovate the roofs, pillars, and walls of their homes, although at that time this was unfeasible.
+On 2 December 724 AD, in order to increase the visual "magnificence" of the city, an edict was ordered by the government for the noblemen and the wealthy to renovate the roofs, pillars, and walls of their homes, although at that time this was unfeasible.

 Sightseeing in Nara city became popular in the Edo period, during which several visitors' maps of Nara were widely published.
 During the Meiji Period, the Kofukuji Temple lost some land and its monks were converted into Shinto priests, due to Buddhism being associated with the old shogunate.

 Modern Nara

 Although Nara was the capital of Japan from 710 to 794, it was not designated a city until 1 February 1898.
 Nara has since developed from a town of commerce in the Edo and Meiji periods to a modern tourist city, due to its large number of historical temples, landmarks and national monuments.
 Nara was added to the UNESCO World Heritage Sites list in December 1998.
 The architecture of some shops, ryokans and art galleries has been adapted from traditional merchant houses.

 Nara holds traditional festivals every year, including the Neri-Kuyo Eshiki, a spring festival held in Todaiji temple for over 1,000 years; and the Kemari Festival, in which people wear costumes ranging across 700 years and play traditional games).

 In 1909, Tatsuno Kingo designed the Nara Hotel, whose architecture combined modern elements with traditional Japanese style.

-On 8 July 2022, former Prime Minister of Japan Shinzo Abe was shot and killed by Tetsuya Yamagami with a homemade firearm in Nara while campaigning.
-There is currently an ongoing investigation into the assassination.
+At a 2022 campaign event in Nara, former Prime Minister of Japan Shinzo Abe was shot and killed with a homemade firearm by Tetsuya Yamagami, who resented Abe's ties to the Unification Church.

 Geography

 The city of Nara lies in the northern end of Nara Prefecture, directly bordering Kyoto Prefecture to its north.
 The city is 22.22 km from North to South, from East to West.
 As a result of the latest merger, effective April 1, 2005, that combined the villages of Tsuge and Tsukigase with the city of Nara, the city now borders Mie Prefecture directly to its east.
 The total area is 276.84 km2.

-Nara city, as well as several important settlements (such as Kashihara, Yamatokōriyama, Tenri, Yamatotakada, Sakurai and Goze), are located in the Nara Basin.
-This makes it the most densely-populated region of Nara Prefecture.
+Nara city, as well as several important settlements (such as Kashihara, Yamatokōriyama, Tenri, Yamatotakada, Sakurai and Gose), are located in the Nara Basin.
+This makes it the most densely populated region of Nara Prefecture.